Flag complex face structures and decompositions: Geometry of the gamma vector as a whole via Tchebyshev transformations and subdivisions

 \begin{thm} (Ardila--Owen--Sullivant, Theorem 2.5 on p.
 146 of \cite{AOS}, Theorem 2.9 of \cite{Row2}) \\ The map $P \mapsto \Box_P$ is a bijection from the set of $PIP$s to the set of rooted $CAT(0)$ cubical complexes, with inverse given by $\Box \mapsto P_\Box$. \end{thm}

 \begin{thm} (Rowlands, Theorem 3.5 on p.
 13 of \cite{Row2}) \\ Let $P$ be a $PIP$.
 Then, $\widetilde{f}(\Box_P, t) = \widetilde{f}(\Delta_P, 1 + t)$. \\ \end{thm}

+In the context of Definition \ref{cubbary}, a natural question would be whether $\Box_P$ behaves similarly to a cubical barycentric subdivision of $\Delta_P$.
 Input simplicial complexes/cell complexes $A$ such that $T(A)$ is flag yield outputs connected to gamma vectors which arise from $f$-vectors of flag simplicial complexes.
-It is conjectured that the $h$-vector of every vertex decomposable flag comple is the face vector of some flag complex (Conjecture 3.11 on p.
-94 of \cite{CN}). \\
+Note that the $h$-vector of any flag Cohen--Macaulay simplicial complex is the $f$-vector of an auxiliary simplicial complex.
+This auxiliary simplicial complex can be taken to be $d$-chromatic (1-skeleton has a proper coloring with $d$ colors, see Section 6.4 on p.
+33 of \cite{BFS}) and balanced when $h_d(\Delta) \ne 0$ (e.g. when the Dehn--Sommerville relations $h_i(\Delta) = h_{d - i}(\Delta)$ are satisfied).
+In addition, it was conjectured earlier (e.g. (Conjecture 3.11 on p.
+94 of \cite{CN})) that the $h$-vector of every vertex decomposable flag simplicial complex is the face vector of some flag complex . \\